- LSAT PREP

 The LSAT is designed to evaluate skills that are vital for success in law school and ultimately for success as a practicing attorney.
 Reading comprehension questions test your ability to read, understand and analyze complex text.
 Logical reasoning questions require you to analyze and critically evaluate the reasoning and arguments of others.
 The analytical reasoning section evaluates your ability to take a set of facts and use deductive reasoning to make inferences.
 Furthermore, the LSAT tests your ability to accomplish all of these tasks quickly and efficiently.
 As you prepare for the LSAT it is important to be able to practice how to analyze and correctly answer each question type, but it is also important to practice doing so in the amount of time allotted.
 Therefore, timed practice tests are critical to your preparation and to receiving a good LSAT score.

-Whether you take the February, June, October or December LSAT, the format is the same.
-The LSAT contains four scored sections, one unscored "experimental" section and an essay writing section.
+No matter when you take the LSAT, the format is the same.
+The LSAT contains four scored sections, one unscored "experimental" section, and an essay writing section.
 Each section is 35 minutes long.
 Of the scored sections, there are 2 Logical Reasoning sections with 24-26 questions each, giving you 1 minute and 20 seconds for each question.
 The Reading Comprehension section has 4 passages accompanied by five to seven questions per passage, for a total of 26-28 questions.
 The Analytical Reasoning (Logic Games) section has 4 "games," each accompanied by five to seven questions for each game, for a total of 23-24 questions.
 You have 8 minutes and 45 seconds to complete each of the 4 sections of the Reading Comprehension and 4 games of the Analytical Reasoning parts of the LSAT.

 Another reason that a timer should be an integral part of your LSAT test preparation is that it is needed to simulate actual LSAT test conditions.
 Part of your preparation should be conditioning your mind and body so that they are able to handle the rigors of LSAT test day.
 Like any endurance activity, over time practice helps build stamina.
 Taking simulated LSATs throughout your preparation will help accomplish this.
 Use it to make sure that you take 35 minutes for each section and that you allow yourself only a 15 minute break after section 3.
 Also set your timer to give you a 5 minute warning before the end of each section, as the LSAT proctor will do on test day.